Jonas Lössl

-Jonas Bybjerg Lössl (/da/; born 1 February 1989) is a Danish professional footballer who plays as a goalkeeper for Danish Superliga club Midtjylland.
+Jonas Bybjerg Lössl (/da/; born 1 February 1989) is a Danish former professional footballer who played as a goalkeeper.

 After beginning his professional career with Midtjylland, he played in France for Guingamp, in Germany for Mainz 05, and in England for Huddersfield Town and Everton.
-In January 2021, he returned to Midtjylland.
+In January 2021, he returned to Midtjylland, where he was usually used as a backup goalkeeper up until his retirement in 2026.

 Lössl made his senior international debut for Denmark in March 2016, and was part of their squad at the 2018 FIFA World Cup and UEFA Euro 2020.

 Early and personal life

-One of Lössl's grandparents is of German descent.
+Born in Kolding, Denmark, one of Lössl's grandparents is of German descent.
 For this reason, his surname is written with "ö" instead of the "ø" which is otherwise the normal spelling of this letter in the Danish language.

 Club career

 Midtjylland

 A product of the Midtjylland football academy, Lössl made his Danish Superliga debut with Midtjylland in March 2010.
 He played a total number of 137 matches for the club.